Code-Institute-Submissions/projectone/README.md

 Result - all menus opening/downloading correctly

 - Location page testing:
-1.Ensure map is fully functional and allows users to zoom in and out and open the map in Google maps by clicking 'view larger map'
+1. Ensure map is fully functional and allows users to zoom in and out and open the map in Google maps by clicking 'view larger map'
 Result - Map is functioning correctly on all devices and can be opened full in Google maps

 - Contact page testing: